george24601/notes/specific/redis/cache.md

 against stampdede/cascading failure, ideally db shoudl be able to handle that, if too hard, rate limiting is a must combiled with persisted recovered and active-standby clusters

 expire key: random deletiion (repeating if the expriation ratio > 1/4)  + lazy deletion on get + LRU (e.g., with LinkedHashMap)

+every sec randomly select 5 nodes,and find the oldest node that has not sent message too.
+Every 100ms, scale lcoal node list, if the node received last pong > cluster-node-timeout/2, send ping